cs1302uga/cs1302-hw04/README.md

    $ git commit -m "Added a Rectangle class to the Shapes hierarchy"
    ```

-   If you forget the `-m` option, then you Git will likely throw you into the Vi program to enter
+   If you forget the `-m` option, then Git will likely throw you into the Vi program to enter
    a message! 😱 Don't be scared if this happens to you...
 Press `i`, type your sentence,
    then press the intuitive sequence of keys: `ESC`, `:`, `wq!`, followed by return.
    Next time, remember the `-m` option.

-   **NOTE:** If you don't want to be inadvertantly thrown into Vi in the future, then
+   **NOTE:** If you don't want to be inadvertently thrown into Vi in the future, then
    add the following line to your `~/.bash_profile` to set the default editor to Emacs
-   (changes take effect on next login):
+   (changes take effect on your next login):

    ```
    export EDITOR="emacs -nw"